xioTechnologies/Fusion/README.md

 - i<sub>c</sub> is the calibrated inertial measurement and `return` value
 - i<sub>u</sub> is the uncalibrated inertial measurement and `uncalibrated` argument
 - M is the misalignment matrix and `misalignment` argument
-- s is the axis sensitivities and `sensitivity` argument
+- s is the sensitivity diagonal matrix and `sensitivity` argument
-- b is the axis offsets and `offset` argument
+- b is the offset vector and `offset` argument

 ### Magnetic calibration